-From Pre-Nursery to Reception, we follow the seven areas of learning of the official Early Years Foundation Stage (EYFS).
+From Pre-Nursery to Reception, we cover the seven areas of learning outlined in the Early Years Foundation Stage (EYFS).

 However, we are allowed to develop that curriculum to suit the needs of our children, and reflect the Ardingly ethos.
 That means the best parts of the National Curriculum are combined with unique Ardingly experiences and learning.
 The result is the best possible progress for your child.

-The Cow Shed houses our Pre-Prep Reception Year, as well as Years 1 and 2 classrooms.
+The Cowshed houses our Pre-Prep Reception Year, as well as the Year 1 and 2 classrooms.
 Each year is made up of two parallel classes.

 Our two Pre-Prep Reception classes each have their own qualified teacher and teaching assistant.
-The new Foundation Stage curriculum forms the basis of children's learning.
-Subjects such as French and Dance taught by specialist staff.
+The Early Years Foundation Stage curriculum forms the basis of children's learning.
+Subjects such as Dance and Swimming are taught by specialist staff.

 Literacy is taught through a phonic, multi-sensory approach.
 This provides the tools and skills for the development of reading, writing and spelling.
 Children also have a great deal of fun, learning songs and playing games.
 An excellent foundation for their future development.

 Outside the classroom, the children enjoy exploring their surroundings.
 There are regular visits to places of interest within the local area.
 Visitors are always welcome.
 Parents and grandparents join us to talk about their work or share their knowledge and experience.

 Years 1 and 2 (known as Key Stage 1) have a stimulating and challenging curriculum that exceeds all of the requirements of the National Curriculum.
 That way, children have the knowledge and skills for academic success.